NickFranceschina/lunch/README.md

 - Secure session-based authentication with WebSocket connections
 - User session persistence across page refreshes
 - Automatic window management (closing panels/chats on logout)
+- Scheduled lunch time notifications that:
+  - Automatically select a random restaurant at a group's configured lunch time
+  - "Pop up" the application window for all users in the group
+  - Display browser notifications when it's time for lunch
+  - Allow groups to set specific times for their lunch break

 ## Repository Structure